 In order to minimize shortages, sufficient water supplies need to be physically available in individual sub-basins for irrigation, municipal, domestic, commercial, and industrial purposes.
-Presented below are estimates of shortages that are estimated to occur in individual sub-basins of the Conservancy District.
+Presented below are estimated to occur in individual sub-basins of the District.

-4.5 EXISTING USES SUBJECT TO PHYSICAL WATER SUPPLY SHORTAGES.
+3.5 EXISTING IRRIGATION USES SUBJECT TO PHYSICAL WATER SUPPLY SHORTAGES.